ndiocson/cube-runner-arduino/README.md

 # Game Instructions

 To play the game is very simple.
-Using the Arduino's joystick, the player is able to move left or right relative the the direction they push in.
+Using the Arduino's joystick, the player is able to move left or right relative the direction they push in.
 Should the player find the need to pause while in the middle of a game, the player may click the joystick button to freeze time.
 To get back to the game, simply click the button a second time.
 If a high score is achieved, once the player dies they will be prompted by the serial monitor to enter in their name.
 This will be stored onto their SD card along with their score.
 Note that only letters should be used when storing names, and capital letters are ALREADY implemented so there is no need to use the shift or caps-lock keys.
-Should an SD card not be available to the player, the game will still be able to be played just without the functionality of the leader board ad the "TO BEAT" score tracker.
+Should an SD card not be available to the player, the game will still be able to be played just without the functionality of the leader board and the "TO BEAT" score tracker.

 # Wring Instruction

-The wiring of this game is exactly the same as other projects and assignments using the joystick and screen, (namely Assignment 2 Parts 1 & 2), however a guide will still be provided:
+The wiring of this game is the same as other projects and assignments using the joystick and screen, (namely Assignment 2 Parts 1 & 2), however a guide will still be provided:

 Adafruit ILI9341